Main Content

 • Tilt2 — Rotor 2 tilt PWM

-The default fixed wing control bus consist of the following signals:
+The default fixed-wing control bus consists of these signals:

-• dT — Throttle control for rotor 1 and 2 in fixed wing flight
+• dT — Throttle control for Rotor 1 and Rotor 2 in fixed-wing flight

-If you modify the control surface and rotor layout, you must adjust the output bus interfaces for fixed wing and rotor control accordingly using the exampleHelperDefineDigitalTwinInterface helper file.
+If you modify the control surface and rotor layout, you must adjust the fixed-wing and rotor control output bus interface accordingly by modifying the exampleHelperDefineDigitalTwinInterface helper file.

 Customize Flight Mission

-You can customize your flight mission using mission modes that the Path Manager block supports.
+You can customize your flight mission using the supported mission modes of the Path Manager block.

 Mode